-The permittee shall report all overflows with the DMR submittal.
-These reports shall be summarized and reported in tabular format.
-The summaries shall include: date, time, duration, location, estimated volume, and cause of the overflow.
-They shall also include observed environmental impacts from the overflow; actions taken to address the overflow; and, the ultimate discharge location if not contained (e.g., storm sewer system, ditch, and tributary).
+The permittee shall report all overflow/bypass via the website with the compliance date mentioned above.
+If the reports on paper are submitted before the compliance dated, these reports shall be summarized and reported in tabular format.
+The summaries shall include: the date, time, duration, location, estimated volume, and cause of the overflow; observed environmental impacts from the overflow; actions taken to address the overflow; and ultimate discharge location if not contained (e.g., storm sewer system, ditch, tributary).

-Overflows that endanger health or the environment shall be orally reported to EPA at (214) 665-6595 and NMED Surface Water Quality Bureau at (505) 827-0187, within 12 hours from the time the permittee becomes aware of the circumstance.
-A written report of overflows that endanger health or the environment shall be provided to EPA and NMED Surface Water Quality Bureau within 5 days of the time the permittee becomes aware of the circumstance.
+Overflow/bypass that endanger health or the environment shall be reported via email to R6_NPDES_Reporting@epa.gov, and the NMED Surface Water Quality Bureau at (505) 827-0187 or swq.reporting@env.nm.gov (email preferred) as soon as possible, but within 24 hours from the time the permittee becomes aware of the circumstance.
+A written report of overflows that endanger health or the environment shall be provided to EPA and NMED, within 5 days of the time the permittee becomes aware of the circumstance.